 Emotions play an important role in day-to-day life, and this also accounts for working life too.
 Emotions are important as they help us and others understand our reactions to situations.
 Emotions themselves are by no means a bad thing and shouldn’t be controlled to the point that they are suppressed – this can be unhealthy and cause problems down the line.
 At work or in life outside work, however, it is sometimes more appropriate to ‘manage’ these emotions, so an unnecessary build up, outburst or ‘spillover’ of emotions doesn’t occur.

 Something that greatly impacts how we control our own emotions is emotional intelligence.
 Emotional intelligence can be defined as the capacity to be aware of, control and express emotions, as well as possessing the ability to maintain relationships with empathy.
 Goleman categorised this into four categories.
 Self-awareness, self-regulation, social awareness and relationship management.
-As is widely known, EQ is often regarded as being associated to job success more so than IQ alone.
+As it's widely known, EQ is often regarded as being associated to job success more so than IQ alone.

 The aspect of emotional intelligence that’s most important when talking about managing your emotions is the recognition of our own emotions as well as the ability to filter and control these.
 Higher affective emotional intelligence (as opposed to cognitive), can allow an individual to recognise emotions in others and accurately label them in themselves.
 The awareness itself greatly contributes to being able to control the emotion, but highly emotionally intelligent people also possess the capability to mediate the emotions in themselves and how they are portrayed to those around them.

 There is an argument for whether EQ is an innate capability that we are born with, or whether it is something that can be learnt.
 Either way, principles from emotional intelligence and what makes this attribute better at handling emotions can be taken on board.

 Tips for managing your emotions: